Acoustic Ceiling Baffles

 What if I have a sprinkler system?

-Ceiling baffles can be mounted around existing fire suppression systems, lights, and other ceiling-mounted equipment.
+Sound absorbing ceiling baffles can be mounted around fire suppression systems, lights, and other ceiling-mounted equipment.

-Be sure to hang baffles above sprinkler heads to allow for full functionality of fire suppression systems.
+Be sure to hang the ceiling baffles above your sprinkler heads to allow for the full functionality of fire suppression systems.
 Your local fire authority is the best source for guidelines on how to install sound baffles without disrupting emergency equipment.

-How do I know I have enough sound baffles for ceilings?
+How do I know I have enough sound absorbing ceiling baffles?

-In general, the more hard surfaces you can cover with sound-absorbing material, the better.
-Low frequency and high-decibel sounds are the most difficult to absorb.
+In general, the more hard surfaces you can cover with sound-absorbing materials, the better.
+Low frequency and high-decibel levels are the most difficult to absorb.
 They are audible over longer distances and tend to be more uncomfortable over time.
 So spaces with low-frequency equipment will need more ceiling baffles.

 What is a high decibel level?
-110 decibel is considered a very high decibel level
+110 decibels is considered a very high decibel level.